Why I Do This Work

 Coming from a long line of patriarchal leaders in my family, I never felt heard or listened to as a young girl.
-As a reaction this, I worked three times as hard to be seen and heard, and completely bought into the system of achievement just to receive any recognition from my teachers and family.
+In response to this, I worked twice as hard to be seen and heard, and bought into the system of achievement to receive recognition from my teachers and family.
 I began to develop a false sense of confidence as I collected awards, recognition and opportunities throughout my high school, college, and early professional life.
-I always felt the deeper call of the feminine leader inside, but I had long since swallowed her wisdom in order to be the hardworking “good girl” that was valued by society.
+At the same time, I felt the deeper call of the feminine leader inside, but I swallowed her wisdom in order to be the hardworking “good girl” that was valued by society.

-When a National Geographic editor asked me to include more of my voice in a piece that I wrote, I was flabbergasted.
+Early in my career, when a National Geographic editor asked me to include more of my voice in a piece that I had written, I was flabbergasted.
 My voice?
 You want to hear my voice?
 Then, came the overwhelm.
-I was terrified to reveal my real thoughts and feelings.
+I was terrified to reveal my real thoughts, feelings and opinions.
 I was afraid of being judged.
 Afraid of people knowing too much about me.
 Afraid of being wrong.
 Afraid to have an opinion and actually take a stand.

-I saw clearly that in order to ever achieve peace in our world, we need to first achieve a balance between the feminine and the masculine within ourselves and within our worldly leadership.
+It became clear to me that in order to ever achieve peace in our world, we needed to first achieve a balance between the feminine and the masculine within ourselves and within our worldly leadership.

-From there, my mission began to unfold: to help women awaken to the Feminine within themselves.
-Honor it.
-Remember their wisdom.
-And put it forward into the world through speaking, teaching, writing and leadership.
+From there, my mission began to unfold: to help women awaken to the Feminine within themselves, remember their wisdom, and put it forward into the world through writing, speaking, teaching, filmmaking, performance art, entrepreneurship, business and political leadership.

 This is my mission.
 This is my work.
-I hope you join me in this awakening to the tremendous power inside.
+I hope you join me in this awakening to the tremendous power of the Feminine.
 It’s time.